 Scholarship awardees are asked to write and submit “thank you” notes to the donor(s) who sponsor the scholarship awarded.
 Scholarships that are awarded to graduated students for use at a transfer college will have follow-on conditions to allow for disbursement of funds.
-The NSCC Foundation will host an event to celebrate scholarship awardees and donors in the early Fall of 2022.
+The NSCC Foundation will host an event to celebrate scholarship awardees and donors in September 2024.
 Scholarship awardees are expected to participate in that event as a condition of the award.

 What if I win a scholarship and am unable to enroll for six credits in the Fall?